gmfricke/shell-novice/_episodes/01-intro.md

 Using a GUI, you would not only be clicking at your desk for several hours, but you could potentially also commit an error in the process of completing this repetitive task.
 This is where we take advantage of the Unix shell.
-The Unix shell is both a **command-line interface** (CLI) and a scripting language, allowing such repetitive tasks to be done automatically and fast.
+The Unix shell is both a CLI and a scripting language.
+As a scripting language the Unix shell allows repetitive tasks to be done automatically and fast.
 With the proper commands, the shell can repeat tasks with or without some modification as many times as we want.
 Using the shell, the task in the literature example can be accomplished in seconds.

-### The Shell
+We can also string commands together, taking the output of one command as the input of another command where it can be modified and passed on to yet another command.
+This flexability allows complex tasks to be performed that would be impossible using a GUI shell.

-The shell is a program where users can type commands.
+### The Command Line Shell

-With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory with only one line of code.
+In this lesson we will learn about the Unix shell.
+With a Unix shell, it's possible to invoke complex programs like climate modeling software or simple commands that create an empty directory with only one line of code.
 The most popular Unix shell is Bash (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).